backend-fx/Backend.Fx.Mediator/README.md

 ```

-Or use the extension methods provided on `IBackendFxApplication` to request and notify immediately.
+Or use the extension methods provided on `IBackendFxApplication` to request immediately.

 ```
-await _application.NotifyAsync(new MyTestNotification());
 MyResponse response = await _application.RequestAsync(new MyRequest());
 ```